 J. Research Mentorship:

-Fellows will meet quarterly to discuss their quality improvement projects with research faculty.
+Fellows will meet regularly to discuss their quality improvement projects with research faculty.
+Fellows have the option of joining existing research projects.
 Fellows are encouraged to seek out additional mentorship with faculty as needed.

 K. Camp Braveheart: